corentin-regent/poetrelease/README.md

     permissions:
       # Give the GITHUB_TOKEN write permission to commit
-      # and push the updated Changelog to the repository
+      # and push the updated Changelog and pyproject.toml
       contents: write

     steps: